 A low interest rate is generally considered to be good when it comes to credit cards, but a low rate credit card might not be suitable for everyone.
-If you have no problems paying off your credit card debt on time and in full, then a reward credit card might be more suitable for you to allow you take advantage of reward points and other benefits that come with rewards cards.
+For example, if you have no problems paying off your credit card debt on time and in full, then a reward credit card might be more suitable for you as it will allow you to take advantage of the reward points and other benefits that come with the credit card.

 Alternatively, if you currently have a significant credit card debt and are struggling to pay it off, then a balance transfer credit card with a low purchase rate might be more suitable.

 If you do NOT currently have a significant credit card debt, but you think you would struggle to pay off your future credit card debt, then a low interest credit card might be suitable for you.

 A low interest credit card without a decent balance transfer offer might not be suitable for you if you currently have a significant credit card debt.
 If you have a significant credit card debt, then the best low interest credit card for you might be a low interest credit card with balance transfer.